timfarkas/Serenify/README.md

   - MHWPs can record and access notes and diagnoses about their patients
   - Both patients and MHWPs can view mood records of paitents in their Dashboard, while patients will be able to see more information such as number and categoris of exercises taken.
 7. Message Box:
-  - Patients and MHWPs can receive notification if received new message in ChatRoom
+  - Patients and MHWPs receive notifications upon receiving new messages in the ChatRoom
-  - Patients and MHWPs can receive notification on request, confirmation and cancelation of appointments (if change is made by the other party)
+  - Patients and MHWPs receive notifications upon request, confirmation, or cancellation of appointments
-  - MHWPs can receive low mood alert if one of their patients demostrated low mood scores in three consecutive days.
-MHWPs can also receive notification when received new rating.
+  - MHWPs receive low mood alert notifications if one of their patients logs low mood scores for three consecutive days
+  - MHWPs receive notifications upon receiving new patient ratings

 #### Tech Stack
 1. The whole application was built using core Python and core Python libraries.